gmidolo/interpolated_EIV_change/README.md

-# Data and R code for *Sixty years of plant community change in Europe indicate a shift towards nutrient-richer andshadier vegetation*
+# Data and R code for *Sixty years of plant community change in Europe indicate a shift towards nutrient-richer and shadier vegetation*

 ---